PacktPublishing/Mobile-Application-Development-JavaScript-Frameworks/README.md

-# Mobile-Application-Development-Using-JavaScript-Descendent-Technologies
+# Mobile Application Development: Using JavaScript Descendent Technologies
-Mobile Application Development: Using JavaScript Descendent Technologies by Packt
+Code repository for Mobile Application Development: Using JavaScript Descendent Technologies published by Packt